changeworld/azure-docs.ja-jp/articles/application-gateway/application-gateway-configure-ssl-policy-powershell.md

 $AppGw = get-azurermapplicationgateway -Name $AppGWname -ResourceGroupName $RG

+# Choose either custom policy or prefedined policy and uncomment the one you want to use.

 # SSL Custom Policy
 # Set-AzureRmApplicationGatewaySslPolicy -PolicyType Custom -MinProtocolVersion TLSv1_2 -CipherSuite "TLS_ECDHE_ECDSA_WITH_AES_128_GCM_SHA256", "TLS_RSA_WITH_AES_128_CBC_SHA256" -ApplicationGateway $AppGw